Jayd19/test/rout.md

-# now i have a good undertant of git and github
+# now i have a good undertant of git and github.